cogentcore/core/README.md

 	+ this allows other users of the widget that also recv the signal to not trigger themselves, but typically you want the update, so it makes sense to have that in the basic version.
 ValueView in particular requires this kind of behavior.  todo: go back and make this more consistent.

 ### TODO

+* startup size is using the builtin default scale or something -- now opening very big on mac.

+* scroll should go to the sub-widget first before going to the layout..

+* Linux: we need the SetSize in x11/window.go -- that is key for dialog window sizing, and also close windows..

+* and probably just need to go ahead and impl windows :(  at least try

 * style parsing crash on font-family?  now just seems to ignore it?a